 - Coloured felt

 Each student requires two pop sticks with their curved ends cut off.
 This will need to be done by an adult with sharp scissors.
 Be careful!
-The wood can splinter, so safety goggles would be a plus.
+The wood can splinter, so safety goggles are recommended!

 - Lay out nine pop sticks in a row, vertically.